bkebede101/Global-Epi-Portfolio/data/README.md

 # Data Notes

 This folder contains data used in the example portfolio.
-The `raw/` subfolder is intended for original data downloads (empty in this example); the `processed/` subfolder holds cleaned, tidy tables ready for analysis and visualization.
+The `raw/` subfolder is intended for original data downloads; the `processed/` subfolder holds cleaned, tidy tables ready for analysis and visualization.

 ## Files